An easy but beautiful Scandinavian-inspired star garland project for you today, perfect for Christmas!

 While the glue is still hot carefully set a sequin on top of the glue/twine and press down lightly to adhere.
 Repeat this process spacing your stars as far apart from one another as you’d like.
 Be sure to leave a decent length of twine at both ends for hanging.
 Your garland will tangle easily so I recommend wrapping it gently around a piece of cardboard (cut a notch at the top and bottom of the cardboard for your garland ends to lock onto).

-Your garland (or modified versions of this project) can be used to embellish special holiday gifts too (you can even write or paint on this clay once it has dried)!
+Your Scandinavian Christmas stars (or modified versions of this project) can be used to embellish special holiday gifts too (you can even write or paint on this clay once it has dried)!
 Experiment with other cookie cutter shapes to make unique gift tags and embellishments…or even ornaments for your tree! xo Ez